XKirby/homebrew/species/big_meaty_book_of_races.md

 > {: .specie-cons-callout }
 > > *Cons*{: .text-gamma .header-font }
 > > Handless
+> > Weakness (Heatwave/Lava)
+> > *You cannot use your fly or hover personal traits in battles where either of these conditions are present, unless there is a nearby source of water.*
 >
 > {: .specie-inner-callout }
 > > *Tech Defaults*{: .text-gamma .header-font }